sebastianchristopher/Java8OCANotes/README.md

 3. if no `super()` call is declared in a constructor, Java inserts a no-args `super()` as the first statement
 4. if the parent hasn't got a default no-args constructor (i.e. it defines its own constructor with args) and the child doesn't define any constructors, it will not compile
 5. if the parent doesn't have a default no-args constructor, the compiler requires an explicit call to a parent constructor on the first line of each child constructor

+* if you see a constructor in a parent class, **check whether the child class will compile**.
+The exam will probably try to trip you up - if it doesn't make a correct `super()` call to the parent constructor, it won't compile

 ### Calling constructors
 * the parent constructor is always executed before the child constructor
 * as `super()` is always the first line, this makes sense!